mchad1/cloudVolumeServiceAWS/AWS-CVS-README.md

 Create one to many volumes (--volCreate) based on –-count<br/>

 ### Details ####
-T
-rather than asking for a service level it asks for bandwidth need (0 == unknown and then it sets the need to 3500MB/s which is my tested limit).
-Based upon the stated capacity and bandwidth needs it determines the  most cost effective service level and sets it.
-Then when its lists the results, it lists the available bandwidth as part of the output.

 $ **cvs-aws.py -h**
 usage: cloudvolumes.py [-h]<br/>
                        (--volCreate | --volDelete | --volList | --snapCreate | --snapDelete | --snapList | --snapRevert)<br/>